apt2tell/Leaderboard/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Leaderboard
- In this project I posted to and received game from Leaderboard list app; sending and receiving data from/to the Leaderboard API.
+This project is an application that allows users to post and receive game scores from a leaderboard list.
+It utilizes an API to send and receive data to and from the leaderboard.I.

  ## Learning objectives
 - Send and receive data from an API.